 W 2:30-4:25, G. Waite

-1-4 credits each term.
+1-4 credits.
 Permission of instructor required.
 Enrollment limited to graduate students.

 Hours to be arranged.
 Staff.